 Knowledge of the trophic ecology of predatory fishes has historically been derived from stomach contents analysis.
 Large pelagic predators are considered efficient biological samplers of micronekton organisms, which are poorly sampled by nets and trawls.
 Diet studies have revealed many of the key trophic connections in the pelagic EPO, and have formed the basis for representing food-web interactions in an ecosystem model (IATTC Bulletin, Vol. 22, No. 3) to explore indirect ecosystem effects of fishing.
-The most common prey items of yellowfin tuna caught by purse seines offshore are frigate and bullet tunas, squids and argonauts (cephalopods), and flyingfishes and other epipelagic fishes.
+For two studies a decade apart, the most common prey items of yellowfin tuna caught by purse seines offshore were frigate and bullet tunas, red crabs (Pleuroncodes planipes), Humboldt squid, a mesopelagic fish (Vinciguerria lucetia) and several epipelagic fishes.
 Bigeye tuna feed at greater depths than do yellowfin and skipjack, and consume primarily cephalopods and mesopelagic fishes.
-The most important prey of skipjack overall were reported to be euphausiid crustaceans during the late 1950s, whereas the small mesopelagic fish Vinciguerria lucetia appeared dominant in the diet during the early 1990s.
-Tunas that feed inshore utilize different prey than those caught offshore.
-For example, yellowfin and skipjack caught off Baja California feed heavily on red crabs, Pleuroncodes planipes.
-More recently, diet studies have become focused on understanding entire food webs, initially by describing the inter-specific connections among the predator communities, comprising tunas, sharks, billfishes, dorado, wahoo, rainbow runner, and others.
+The most important prey of skipjack overall were reported to be euphausiid crustaceans during the late 1950s, whereas the small mesopelagic fish V. lucetia appeared dominant in the diet during the early 1990s.
+Tunas that feed inshore often utilize different prey than those caught offshore.
+Recently, diet studies have become focused on understanding entire food webs, initially by describing the inter-specific connections among the predator communities, comprising tunas, sharks, billfishes, dorado, wahoo, rainbow runner, and others.
 In general, considerable resource partitioning is evident among the components of these communities, and researchers seek to understand the spatial scale of the observable trophic patterns, and also the role of climate variability in influencing the patterns.

 While diet studies have yielded many insights, stable isotope analysis is a useful complement to stomach contents for delineating the complex structure of marine food webs.
 Stomach contents represent a sample of only the most-recent several hours of feeding at the time of day an animal is captured, and under the conditions required for its capture.
 Stable carbon and nitrogen isotopes, however, integrate information on all components of the diet into the animal's tissues, providing a recent history of trophic interactions and information on the structure and dynamics of ecological communities.
 More insight is provided by compound-specific isotope analysis (AA-CSIA) of amino acids.
-In samples of consumer tissues, "source" amino acids (e.g. phenyalanine, glycine) retained the isotopic values at the base of the food web, and "trophic" amino acids (e.g. glutamic acid) became enriched in 15N by about 7% relative to the baseline.
+In samples of consumer tissues, "source" amino acids (e.g. phenyalanine, glycine) retained the isotopic values at the base of the food web, and "trophic" amino acids (e.g. glutamic acid) became enriched in 15N by about 7‰ relative to the baseline.
 In AA-CSIA, predator tissues alone are adequate for trophic-position estimates, and separate analysis of the isotopic composition of the base of the food web is not necessary.
 A recent analysis of the spatial distribution of stable isotope values of yellowfin tuna in relation to those of copepods showed that the trophic position of yellowfin tuna increased from inshore to offshore in the EPO, a characteristic of the food web never detected in diet data.
-The diet data for the same vellowfin samples analyzed for isotope content showed comparable variability in the trophic position of yellowfin, but did not show an inshore-offshore gradient in trophic position.
+The diet data for the same yellowfin samples analyzed for isotope content showed comparable variability in the trophic position of yellowfin, but did not show an inshore-offshore gradient in trophic position.